|

 haircut... |

-My dad, Michael Schmidt III (The
+My dad, Michael Schmidt II (The

 Barber), gave John Dillinger